lafosca/LFSSegmentedBarController/README.md

 ## Description

 LFSSegmentedBarController is a fully customizable tab bar for iOS inspired on Android tab bar.
-It works with tap gesture on the tabs and scrolling betweent the taps.
+It works with tap gesture on the tabs and scrolling between the tabs.

 ![](https://s3.amazonaws.com/f.cl.ly/items/3W2W290u0Y1i3o470n2S/LFSSegmentedBarController.gif)